 Welcome to learning more about your New, Old or Future VacuFlush system.
 If you are looking for PARTS, choose a category above.

 When comparing the major differences among marine toilet systems, most boaters find that SeaLand VacuFlush systems by Dometic offer many advantages that result in homelike comfort and superior, long lasting performance.

 How The VacuFlush System Operates:

 VacuFlush systems operate with fresh water, eliminating the mal odors and calcification build-up caused by lake and seawater organisms that die in the lines.
-It only uses an average of a pint of water per flush...
-Less water
+It only uses an average of a pint of water per flush... allowing up to four

 times more holding tank capacity than other types of systems.